 In doing so it helps non-Tongan readers, or younger members of the community who may prefer to read in English, understand our kingdom’s customs.

 We are the most engaged Tongan news website on social media.
 In January 2018 our Facebook page (Kaniva Tonga)had 27, 934 likes.
 Our Facebook Group (Kaniva Tonga News Website) had 21,952 members.
-The Kaniva Tonga Lea Faka-Tonga Page had 11,083 likes and our Kaniva Tonga Facebook (personal account page) had 5,000 friends.
+The Kaniva Tonga Facebook (personal account page) had 5,000 friends.
 According to our website’s google analytic record as at January 2018 we had 510,900 visitors have visited Kaniva.

 We also have pages on Twitter, Google Plus, Linkedin, Youtube and Vimeo.

 We’re free, we’re socially engaged and committed to our community.
 An expanding service that supports our culture, Kaniva News and Entertainment uses a variety of digital platforms to reach out to its audience.